OrionFive/Gastronomy/README.md

-# Restaurant
+# Gastronomy
-Orion's RimWorld mod "Restaurant".
+Orion's RimWorld mod "Gastronomy".

 All original artwork included is Copyright © 2020 Orion, and distributed under the Creative Commons License Attribution-ShareAlike 4.0 International, or CC-BY-SA 4.0I.